eli-11b/FaceDetectionImages/README.md

 # FaceDetectionImages
 Web app in streamlit that detects faces in images.
+Using Haar Cascades.
+Haar-like features are digital image features used in object recognition.
+They owe their name to their intuitive similarity with Haar wavelets and were used in the first real-time face detector.

 <img src="https://github.com/user-attachments/assets/c93ed387-536d-4a6b-aae9-f7f378b7793d" height="150">